microsoft/GoTFlow/README.md

 ## Usage

-To use the CoT workflow engine, you need to provide a JSON configuration file that defines the workflow and an LLM string for the language learning model.
+To use the GoT workflow engine, you need to provide a JSON configuration file that defines the workflow and an LLM string for the language learning model.

 ### Example
 ```